louismullie/schiphol/README.md

 ... is a smart downloader script for Ruby, with

+- Progress bar for downloads, with ETA.
+- Following for 301/302 redirect links.
 - Automatic file type resolution w/ MIMEs.
-- Progress bar for downloads, with ETA.
+- Automatic retries for failed downloads.
-- Downloads and extracts ZIP archives.
-- Automatically retry downloads N times.

 ## Install